 Congratulations on your wedding!
-Now its time to start writing the wedding thank you cards.
+Now it’s time to start writing your wedding thank you cards.
 It does seem like a mammoth task, but it is both necessary and doable.
 With our step-by-step guide to wedding thank you card etiquette, we will make it both enjoyable and surprisingly fun!
 We cover everything you will need to know about wedding thank you card etiquette.

 List of Presents

 Use your wedding guest list to help you write your gift guide.
 Write down what you received beside each name (create a separate column if this is on excel).
 This makes life much easier as you will know what you got and from whom.
 As you write your cards, check the list off and you will feel a lovely sense of satisfaction!
 Keep your address list from when you wrote your invitations.
 This will make it so much easier to address the envelopes.